 Mental Health Problems We Can Help With

-Here you will find a list of common problems that our Psychologists & CBT Therapists can help you with.
+Here you will find a list of common problems that our Psychologists & Psychotherapists can help you with.
 Don’t worry if your circumstances don’t quite fit an individual category as everyone is different and your symptoms could cover a range of the problems listed below.
 CBT and talking therapies can help with many different mental health problems so just because a condition isn’t listed here doesn’t mean we can’t help.

 We offer Face to Face Counselling, Online/Skype Counselling and Telephone Counselling.

 If you are unsure if CBT is right for you or have any questions then please call us on 0800 002 9068.

 Abuse can take many forms, physical, sexual, emotional/psychological.
 All have a devastating effect on the victim.

 An addiction is an uncontrollable urge to engage in a behaviour that is either physically, emotionally, socially and/or financially harmful.
 Addictions include substance misuse (e.g. alcohol and drugs), gambling, sex, pornography, food, self harm, exercise, shopping, playing videos.

 Alcohol is a very common way of coping with life problems and the negative emotions that they trigger.
 In the short term alcohol is very effective in numbing the pain of distress and depression but over the longer term it has a negative impact on our physical and mental health, relationships, work and general ability to fulfil our potential and lead a happy and fulfilling life.

 Anger is an emotion that we all feel and one that serves a very important protective function, it alerts us to the mistreatment of ourselves and others.
 In this sense anger is very important for our survival however, anger is a powerful emotion and can sometimes overwhelm us leading us to behave in very (self) destructive ways.